Rahmerh/kafka-integration-examples/README.md

 I have the following applications/containers in this project

+- **nu.example.DuplicateMessageFilter**
+  - An example for a duplicate message filter.
+This application caches the user hashes in a redis cache and compares it vs the incoming user.
 - **nu.example.FirestoreProducer**
   - A simple producer which listens to the `Users` collection in firestore and produces a message for each document change.
 - **nu.example.UserConsumer**
   - Consumes user messages from the topic and writes the results to the console.
 - **nu.example.UserProducer**
-  - More a PoC than anything else, when it starts it'll produce 100 messages to the topic with 200ms sleeps in between each message.
+  - More a PoC than anything else, when it starts it'll produce a single message to the `users` topic.
 - **nu.example.Shared**
   - Library project containing models, settings and dependencies.